johnsonjh/VEDIT/README.md

 ## Building

-Currently, only the full VEDIT-PLUS builds (for both Z80 and 8080) have been tested, using the Technical Design Labs, Inc. Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21 (1978), and Phoenix Software Associates Ltd. PSA Macro Assembler version 1.0 (04/28/1980).
+Currently, the full VEDIT-PLUS (both Z80 and 8080) builds along with the TRS-80 Model II variants have been built and tested using either the *Technical Design Labs, Inc.* Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21 (1978), or the *Phoenix Software Associates Ltd.* Macro Assembler version 1.0 (1980).

 The VEDIT / VEDIT-PLUS sources are closely integrated with the TDL ZASM / PSA PASM conditional build system, and rely heavily on the